-Reservoir P0 samples the input rate from transitions T1, T2 and T3, and any change in the number of tokens, forces a sampling operation in P0.
-Thus P0 input rate is updated whenever there is a change in any input transition.
-The main difference between the FSPN of Figure 2 is that the link $p_0 \rightarrow t_2$ becomes mapped into a HFSS link $t_2 \rightarrow p_0$.
-FSPN link direction indicates the fluid flow, while in HFSS the fluid flow needs to be numerically defined as either positive or negative as shown in Listing 3 of the next section.
+Reservoir PO samples the input rate from transitions T1, T2 and T3, and any change in the number of tokens, forces a sampling operation in PO.
+Thus PO input rate is updated whenever there is a change in any input transition.

-Discrete Flow HFSS Model
+3.6 Discrete Flow HFSS Model